clr2of8/AtomicRunner/README.md

-# Note: All of this functionality has been built into the Invoke-AtomicRedTeam repository [here](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Continuous-Atomic-Testing) so you should need the code in this repo
+# Note: All of this functionality has been built into the Invoke-AtomicRedTeam repository [here](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Continuous-Atomic-Testing) so you shouldn't need the code in this repo

 # AtomicRunner